-CHARLOTTE BERRY - Portfolio to be confirmed
+CHARLOTTE BERRY - Professional Development

 Having vowed to avoid archives entirely during my part-time PhD on Nordic children's literature, I ended up developing a fascination with literary and publishing archives and spent my holidays visiting other people's archives and getting an entirely new education as an archive user.
 I spend my spare time playing the viola and recorder, watching gloomy Nordic TV series and reading the Moomins in the original Swedish (that undergrad degree was definitely worth it!).

-KEVIN BOLTON - Portfolio to be confirmed
+KEVIN BOLTON - Diversity